 It takes a footprint of 55″ x 40″ when the machine is fully assembled.

-This is another dual-stack functional trainer that has a variety of attachments and s pulls up bar, along with an ideal warranty.
+This is another dual-stack functional trainer with various attachments and s pulls up bar, along with an ideal warranty.

 Each weight stack can only provide 150 lb resistance (means can provide 75 lbs resistance to users), which I think is not enough for a high-level trainer.